THE BEST AERO HELMET FOR ROAD CYCLISTS

 PERFORMANCE – SAFETY, FIT, COMFORT, AERODYNAMICS, COOLING, AND NOISE

 All bike helmets should have a safety compliance sticker showing they meet a credentialed safety standard.
 Helmets sold in the US must meet the CPSC (Consumer Products Safety Commission) standard.
-All the helmets I evaluated for this review do.
+The helmets I evaluated for this review all do.
 Other countries or regions also have groups that set safety standards for helmets including Australia and New Zealand (AS/NZS), Great Britain (BSI), Canada (CSA), Europe (CE), Japan (JIS) and Sweden.
 Helmets must meet these standards or stores generally won’t carry them.

 While the requirements and testing regiments are detailed (e.g. CPSC test here), the results we get on them are more of a “pass-fail” grade than a relative score.
 To pass the CPSC test, a helmet must stand up to an anvil strike with a force that would cause a skull fracture or severe brain injury.